MicrochipTech/PIC32MZW1_Curiosity_OOB/README.md

 1. Ensure that the credentials to the Wi-Fi AP with Internet access are handy

-2. Ensure that J202 jumper is connected to VBUS-IN
+2. Ensure that J202 jumper is connected to VBUS-VIN

 3. Connect host PC to the **_Target USB connector (J204)_** using a USB Type-A male to micro-B USB cable.